Joining the Union Army

 Joining the Union Army Introduction

-At the start of the war, most runaway slaves were classified as "contraband" and were to be returned to their owners.
-However, as the war progressed, some Union officers began using and enlisting these runaways.
-The Emancipation Proclamation marked a turning point, as it led to the active recruitment of former slaves, offering them freedom and honor.
+At the start of the war, most runaway slaves (or freedom seekers) were classified as "contraband" and were to be returned to their owners or enslavers.
+However, as the war progressed, some Union officers began using and enlisting these freedom seekers.
+The Emancipation Proclamation marked a turning point, as it led to the active recruitment of former enslaved persons, offering them freedom and honor.
 By the war's end, around 180,000 Black men, mostly former slaves from the South, served in the Union Army, making up about 10 percent of its forces.
-Among those who took this path to freedom were members of the Bostick family, who fled enslavement in the South and eventually settled in Southern Illinois – just south of Murphysboro.
-Their story reflects the broader experiences of African Americans who fought for the Union and sought new opportunities in the North after the war.
+Among those who took this path to freedom were members of the Bostick family, who fled enslavement in the South and eventually settled in southern Illinois – just south of Murphysboro.
+But to what extend does their story reflect the broader experiences of African Americans who fought for the Union and sought new opportunities in the North after the war?

 Your Task: